Botstiber Visiting Professorship

 We invite seminar topics related to Austrian literature, history, or culture, in the broadest sense.
 Interdisciplinary approaches and themes are encouraged.

-Eligibility: Any associate or full professor with a permanent teaching position in the Humanities or Social Sciences.
+Eligibility: Any associate or full professor with a permanent teaching position in the Humanities or Social Sciences and with expertise in Austrian Studies.
+The Visiting Professorship is also open to professors from universities outside of Austria.

 Details: The compact seminar is an official UC Berkeley course, offered for credit (2 units) through the UC Berkeley Department of German, to advanced undergraduates from all UC Berkeley departments.
 The course will be taught in English, with all reading materials in English, and will take place over 5 weeks, with three hours of instruction per week, plus office hours for meeting with students.
 All classes are in person.
 Selected professors are expected to remain in Berkeley for the entire 5 week teaching period.